-- 1. Excellent performance in classroom teaching, non-instructional activities, or in carrying out primary responsibilities specifically listed in the employment job description including, but not limited to the following professional competencies: - a) Knowledge: Exhibit and maintain currency and depth of knowledge of teaching field or non-instructional areas; - b) Communication: Ability to manage interactions to provide effective, respectful written and oral communication with all parties; - c) Pedagogy: Use of teaching methods and materials challenging to the student and appropriate to the subject matter, responsive to the needs of the students, and consistent with discipline practices; this is not intended to discourage within discipline a variety of successful pedagogical approaches to learning; - d) Organizational Skills: Ability to engage effective organizational skills in the classroom or worksite; and
+- 1. Excellent performance in classroom teaching, non-instructional activities, or in carrying out primary responsibilities specifically listed in the employment job description including, but not limited to: - a) Currency and depth of knowledge of teaching field or non-instructional areas; - b) Use of effective communication, written and oral; - c) Use of teaching methods and materials challenging to the student and appropriate to the subject matter, responsive to the needs of the students, and consistent with discipline practices; this is not intended to discourage within discipline a variety of successful pedagogical approaches to learning; - d) Careful attention to effective organizational skills in the classroom or worksite; and - e) Consistent responsibility in fulfilling official college requirements as well as discipline/division agreements. - 2.
+Respect for students' rights and needs and demonstration of sensitivity to and understanding of the diverse academic, social, economic, cultural, disability and ethnic backgrounds of community college students: - a) Patience, fairness, and promptness in the evaluation and discussion of student work; - b) Sensitivity and responsiveness to the needs of individual students and their special circumstances, when appropriate; - c) Maintenance of contractual obligation to regular and timely office hours; - d) Sensitivity to the diverse ways students learn;

-- e) Accountability: Fulfills official college requirements as well as discipline/division agreements. - 2.
-Respect for students' rights and needs and demonstration of sensitivity to and understanding of the diverse academic, social, economic, cultural, disability and ethnic backgrounds of community college students: - a) Patience, fairness, and promptness in the evaluation and discussion of student work; - b) Sensitivity and responsiveness to the needs of individual students and their special circumstances, when appropriate; - c) Maintenance of contractual obligation to regular and timely office hours; - d) Sensitivity to the diverse ways students learn; - e) Familiarity with specific cultural factors which affect the learning process in the specific area of assignment; - f) Careful attention to the diverse educational backgrounds of all students; - g) Involvement in examining retention indices for diverse student populations in classes and student service programs; and - h) Sensitivity to the role of cultural factors in education. - 3.
-Collegiality and Respect for colleagues and the teaching profession by: - a) Acknowledging and defending the free inquiry of their associates in the exchange of criticism and ideas; - b) Recognizing the opinions of others; - c) Acknowledging academic debts (credit works to avoid plagiarism); - d) Striving to be objective in their professional judgement of colleagues; - e) Acting in accordance with the ethics of the profession and with a sense of personal integrity; and - f) Working in a spirit of cooperation to develop and maintain a collegial atmosphere among faculty, administrators, and staff.
+- e) Familiarity with specific cultural factors which affect the learning process in the specific area of assignment; - f) Careful attention to the diverse educational backgrounds of all students; - g) Involvement in examining retention indices for diverse student populations in classes and student service programs; and - h) Sensitivity to the role of cultural factors in education. - 3.
+Respect for colleagues and the teaching profession by: - a) Acknowledging and defending the free inquiry of their associates in the exchange of criticism and ideas; - b) Recognizing the opinions of others; - c) Acknowledging academic debts (credit works to avoid plagiarism); - d) Striving to be objective in their professional judgement of colleagues; - e) Acting in accordance with the ethics of the profession and with a sense of personal integrity; and - f) Working in a spirit of cooperation to develop and maintain a collegial atmosphere among faculty, administrators, and staff.